Part three of A-Z of the Ryder Cup as we go through the alphabet with some magic memories. Here are: S to Z

 An irritating shout that has become more prevalent in recent matches especially on American soil, along with its close cousin geddindahole.
 This has left some viewers with no option but to turn down the volume on the TV.
 The latter of these shouts even seems to feature on par 5s yet holing out from 500 yards remains a rarity despite advances in technology!

 Thankfully for this potentially tricky final letter, the name of Frank Urban Zoeller on the team sheet three times between 1979 and 85 amounted to little more than American charity to the European cause.
-Fuzzy has the worst Ryder Cup stats of any American to have made the team more than once (P10, W1, L8, H1).
+Fuzzy has one of the worst Ryder Cup records of any American to have made the team more than once (P10, W1, L8, H1).
 But to be fair, he did still walk off with two Ryder Cup winners medals or whatever it is they give them in 79 and 83.